 Travel reading, travel writing, and the public library

-I spent the weekend in Sacramento, where I was interviewed by Jeffrey Callison on Capital Public Radio's Insight show (click on listen to archive for the complete show; the segment with me is from 20-35 minutes into the hour) and gave one of the keynote speaches at the Sacramento Library Foundation's annual fundraising dinner, this year on the theme of travel books and, The Places We Go .
+I spent the weekend in Sacramento, where I was interviewed by Jeffrey Callison on Capital Public Radio's Insight show (the segment with me is from 20-35 minutes into the audio archive) and gave one of the keynote speaches at the Sacramento Library Foundation's annual fundraising dinner, this year on the theme of travel books and, The Places We Go .

 I took Amtrak to Sacramento , which seemed to surprise some of my hosts -- although it shouldn't.
 The Capital Corridor (San Jose-Oakland-Sacramento) is Amtrak's third-busiest route after the Northeast Corridor (Boston-New York-Washington) and the Pacific Surfliner (San Luis Obispo-Santa Barbara-Los Angeles-San Diego).

 Amtrak runs buses into downtown San Francisco, but from where I live it's much easier to take BART (regional rapid transit) to Richmond, where the BART and Amtrak platforms are side by side and it's as easy to transfer between BART and Amtrak as to change from one BART platform to the other.
 Unfortunately, neither BART nor Amtrak advertises Richmond as a BART-Amtrak interchange, or permits you to search for or view through BART-Amtrak connecting schedules.